HANS ULRICH OBRIST: CREATIVE CHICAGO — AN INTERVIEW MARATHON

 1:00–6:00pm | Aon Grand Ballroom, Navy Pier

-The Chicago Humanities Festival in partnership with EXPO CHICAGO and the Terra Foundation for American Art's Art Design Chicago initiative will present Creative Chicago: An Interview Marathon during the 2018 exposition at Navy Pier.
-The marathon will be led by Hans Ulrich Obrist, Artistic Director of the Serpentine Galleries in London, and one of the world's leading curators, critics, and art historians.
+The Chicago Humanities Festival in partnership with EXPO CHICAGO and the Terra Foundation for American Art's Art Design Chicago initiative presented Creative Chicago: An Interview Marathon during the 2018 exposition at Navy Pier.
+The marathon was led by Hans Ulrich Obrist, Artistic Director of the Serpentine Galleries in London, and one of the world's leading curators, critics, and art historians.

-Hosted on a stage commissioned and designed by artist Barbara Kasten, the five-hour interview marathon will be presented within Navy Pier's historic Aon Grand Ballroom on Saturday, September 29.
+Hosted on a stage commissioned and designed by artist Barbara Kasten, the five-hour interview marathon was presented within Navy Pier's historic Aon Grand Ballroom on Saturday, September 29.
 Free and open to the public.

 Fatimah Asghar, Poet